magento/architecture/design-documents/module-separation.md

         Cons
         * Backwards incompatible, all of the extensions will be affected

     3. Preserve old namespaces.
-Classes in CatalogAdminUi, CatalogStorefrontUi, CatalogCron, etc will have Catalog namespace _recommended_
+Classes in CatalogAdminUi, CatalogStorefrontUi, CatalogCron, etc will have Catalog namespace :white_check_mark:
         Pros
         * No overhead from preserving keeping backwards compatibility